Mengia Tschalaer

 WMST 2150 Practicing Intersectionality: The interdisciplinary study of race, gender, and ethnicity (Barnard College, Columbia University)

-WGS 244 Women’s and Gender Studies, Transnational Feminisms (Hunter College)
+WGS 244 Women’s and Gender Studies, Transnational Feminisms (Hunter College, City University of New York)

 Professional Memberships